-Feature API Version Description Release Date High-memory cluster (cr1.8xlarge) instance type 2012-12-01 Have large amounts of memory coupled with high CPU and network performance.
+Feature API Version Description Release Date Launch instances into a default VPC 2013-02-01 Your AWS account is capable of launching instances into either the EC2-Classic or EC2-VPC platform, or only into the EC2-VPC platform, on a region-by-region basis.
+If you can launch instances only into EC2-VPC, we create a default VPC for you.
+When you launch an instance, we launch it into your default VPC, unless you create a nondefault VPC and specify it when you launch the instance.
+For more information, see Supported Platforms (p.
+121).
+11 March 2013 High-memory cluster (cr1.8xlarge) instance type 2012-12-01 Have large amounts of memory coupled with high CPU and network performance.
 These instances are well suited for in-memory analytics, graph analysis, and scientific computing applications.
 For more information, see Instance Families and Types (p.
-85).
+87).
 21 January 2013 High storage (hs1.8xlarge) instance type 2012-12-01 High storage instances provide very high storage density and high sequential read and write performance per instance.
 They are well-suited for data warehousing, Hadoop/MapReduce, and parallel file systems.
 For more information, see High Storage Instances (p.
-100).
+102).
 20 December 2012 EBS snapshot copy 2012-12-01 You can use snapshot copies to create backups of data, to create new Amazon EBS volumes, or to create Amazon Machine Images (AMIs).
 For more information, see Copying an Amazon EBS Snapshot (p.
-514).
+494).
 17 December 2012 Updated EBS metrics and status checks for Provisioned IOPS volumes 2012-10-01 Updated the EBS metrics to include two new metrics for Provisioned IOPS volumes.
 For more information, see Monitoring Volumes with CloudWatch (p.
-498).
+478).
 Also added new status checks for Provisioned IOPS volumes.
 For more information, see Monitoring Volumes with Status Checks (p.
-500).
+480).
 20 November 2012

 Feature API Version Description Release Date Support for Microsoft Windows Server 2012 2012-10-01 Amazon EC2 now provides you with several pre-configured Windows Server 2012 AMIs.
 These AMIs are immediately available for use in every Region and for every 64-bit instance type.
 The AMIs support the following languages: • English • Chinese Simplified • Chinese Traditional • Chinese Traditional Hong Kong • Japanese • Korean • Portuguese • Portuguese Brazil • Czech • Dutch • French • German • Hungarian • Italian • Polish • Russian • Spanish • Swedish • Turkish For more information, see Windows Instance Types (p.
-90).
+92).
 19 November 2012 Linux Kernels 2012-10-01 Updated AKI IDs; reorganized distribution kernels; updated PVOps section.
 13 November 2012 Amazon Linux AMIs 2012-10-01 Added information to Adding Packages and the location of the latest Linux AMIs.
 For more information, see Adding Packages (p.
-73).
+75).
 02 November 2012 M3 Instances 2012-10-01 Added information about the new Amazon Elastic Compute Cloud (Amazon EC2) M3 extra-large and M3 double-extra-large instance types.
 For more information, see Instance Families and Types (p.
-85).
+87).
 31 October 2012 Amazon EC2 Spot Instance Request Status 2012-10-01 Added information about Amazon EC2 Spot Instance request status, which makes it easy to determine the state of your Amazon EC2 Spot requests.
 14 October 2012